mohan-chinnappan-n/cli-dx/README.md

 ## How use the DX plugin for BulkAPI 2 data load ?
-- Requires plugin version 0.46 (not yet published!)
+- Requires plugin version 0.46
 ## Topics
 - [Usage of blukapi load](#load)
 - [Loading Platform Events object records](#pe)